chenggyf/chenggyf.github.io/_pages/publications.md

 author_profile: true
 ---
 ## 2020
 **Cheng Guo** and Kelly Caine.
 (2020).
-Anonymity in Question and Answers about Health.
+Anonymity in Questions and Answers about Health.
 In *Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 64*.

 **Cheng Guo** (2020).
 Identity and Behavior in Online Communities.
 In *Companion of the 2020 ACM International Conference on Supporting Group Work* (pp. 35-38).
 ## 2018